Health and welfare links

-Australian Institute of Health and Welfare 2019.
-Health and welfare links.
-Canberra: AIHW.
-Viewed 13 November 2019, https://www.aihw.gov.au/reports/australias-welfare/health-and-welfare-links
+Australian Institute of Health and Welfare (2023) Health and welfare links, AIHW, Australian Government, accessed 11 December 2023.

 A person’s health is the result of a complex interplay of their genetics, lifestyle and environment.
-‘Health’ is more than just being free of illness.
 The World Health Organization defines health as ‘a state of complete physical, mental and social wellbeing and not merely the absence of disease or infirmity’ (WHO 1946).
 This recognises that health is multi-dimensional, and a person’s health is linked to their wellbeing.

-Health inequalities (avoidable differences in health outcomes and life expectancy across groups in society) arise because of the conditions in which a person lives and works (CSDH 2008).
+Health inequalities (systematic, avoidable and unfair differences in health outcomes across groups in society) arise because of the conditions in which a person lives and works (CSDH 2008).

 The health system is one part of a network of systems working to create positive wellbeing for all Australians.
-It plays a role in the prevention and treatment of diseases and other ill health and injury to maintain health—not just treat illness—to help people remain as healthy as possible for as long as possible.
+It plays a role in the prevention, early intervention and treatment of diseases and other ill health and injury to maintain health.
+The health system helps people remain as healthy as possible for as long as possible.

 The health system is linked with other sectors, especially welfare.
 An example of the relationship between health and welfare at the service level is the ‘no jab, no pay’ policy.
-This encourages parents to vaccinate children by requiring them to comply with immunisation requirements in order to receive Child Care and Family Tax payments (Department of Health 2018).
+This encourages parents to vaccinate children in order to receive family assistance payments such as the Family Tax Benefit (DSS 2020; Services Australia 2022).

 While health and welfare services are generally distinct but complementary, in some settings the boundaries are less clear, with services intersecting both health and welfare.
 For example: